What You Need to Know About ISO 45001

 6 minute read

-According to the International Labor Organization (ILO), over 7,600 people die each day from work-related accidents or diseases.
+Do you know the costs of work-related diseases and accidents in your organisation?
+According to the International Labor Organisation (ILO), over 7,600 people die each day from work-related accidents or diseases.
 This adds up to over 2.78 million every year!
 The human cost is vast, with the economic burden of poor occupational health and safety practices estimated at 3.94 per cent of global Gross Domestic Product each year.

 The bottom line: Implementing the ISO 45001 framework could help you protect your people and your business.

-This is how to do it.
+And this is how to do it.

 Learn About and Understand the Standard: What is ISO 45001?

+Let’s start at the very beginning.
 If you want to manage health and safety well, you need to start with a systematic framework.
 The ISO 45001 Standard is an ISO international standard providing this framework.

 The standard uses the same high-level structure as the quality management standard ISO 9001:2015 and the environmental standard ISO 14001:2015, as defined in Annex L, formerly known as Annex SL.
 The high-level structure starts with three introductory information clauses.
 These clauses are followed by seven clauses based on the Plan – Do – Check – Act cycle as seen below.
+The PDCA cycle ensures continual improvement of the management system.

-Introductory Information:
+Introductory Information

 Clause 1: Scope

-Clause 4: Context of the organization
+Clause 4: Context of the organisation

 Clause 7: Support

-Clause 9: Performance evaluation
+Clause 9: Performance Evaluation

 Clause 10: Improvement